Natural Therapies for Inflammation

 Categories:

 Inflammation is your body’s response to what it perceives to be an outside invader or irritant.
-When caused by infections, the inflammation can sometimes be rather obvious as occurs with pneumonia.
-Other times, it can be very subtle.
-Keep in mind the following key points regarding inflammation and pain, address the underlying infections or irritants when able.
+When caused by an infection, the inflammation can sometimes be rather obvious, as occurs with pneumonia.
+At other times, it can be very subtle.
+Keep in mind the following key points regarding inflammation and pain, and address the underlying infections or irritants when able.

-1. Often the inflammation causes more harm than good.
+1. Inflammation often causes more harm than good.
 It is often worthwhile to simply decrease the inflammation using natural remedies, diet, and nutrients.

-2. Sometimes the inflammation is obvious because it causes redness, heat, and swelling.
-At other times, it can be quite subtle and needs to be looked for.
+2. Inflammation is sometimes obvious, because it causes redness, heat and swelling.
+At other times, it can be quite subtle and needs to be identified.

 Inflammation (In General)

 Inflammation is a common cause of pain and many other medical problems that we experience in Western society.
-For example, anything that ends in the letters “itis” means that the problem is inflammatory.
-This includes things like arthritis, tendonitis, bursitis, spondylitis, appendicitis, etc. Inflammation is obviously a major cause of pain.
+For example, anything that ends in the letters "itis" means that the problem is inflammatory.
+This includes arthritis, tendonitis, bursitis, spondylitis, appendicitis — the list goes on.
+Inflammation is obviously a major cause of pain.

-Our body’s armies of inflammation are often on high-alert when they don’t have to be.
+Our body's armies of inflammation are often on high alert when they don't have to be.
 Much of this occurs because of the high amounts of animal fats relative to fish and vegetable oils in our diets.
-Land animal fats tend to contain arachadonic acid (in the “omega 6 fatty acids” family), which stimulate inflammation.
-Fish oils and some vegetable oils, such as flaxseed, contain what are called “omega-3 fatty acids.”
+Land animal fats tend to contain arachadonic acid (in the omega-6 fatty acids family), which stimulate inflammation.
+Fish oils and some vegetable oils, such as flaxseed, contain what are called "omega-3 fatty acids."
 These decrease inflammation.
-Over the last few hundred years, we have markedly decreased anti-inflammatory omega 3 fatty acids and increased pro-inflammatory omega 6 fats in our diet.
-This often results in our bodies being on “inflammatory overdrive” unnecessarily.
-This excess inflammation has been associated not just with an increased tendency to pain, but at times with increases in heart attacks and other diseases as well.
-You can sometimes see this tendency to over-inflammation in yourself when you get a paper cut.
-Sometimes the paper cut heals so quickly that you barely notice it’s there.
-At other times, the same type of cut will be red and inflamed and will continue to hurt beyond the initial few seconds of the cut.
+Over the last few hundred years, we have markedly decreased anti-inflammatory omega-3 fatty acids and increased pro-inflammatory omega-6 fats in our diet.
+This often results in our body's unnecessarily being on “inflammatory overdrive.”
+This excess inflammation has been associated not just with an increased tendency to pain, but at times also with increases in heart attacks and other diseases.
+You can sometimes see this tendency to over-inflammation in your own body when you get a paper cut.
+Sometimes the paper cut heals so quickly that you barely notice it's there.
+At other times, the same type of cut will become red and inflamed and continue to hurt well beyond the few seconds after it happened.

 How Do I Decrease My Tendency to Excess Inflammation?

-Medically, we do this by using steroids such as prednisone or the Non-Steroidal Anti-Inflammatory Drugs (NSAIDs, e.g. medications in the Motrin® family).
-Unfortunately, both of these can be fairly toxic.
-In the long run, using diet and nutrition is a much safer and more effective way to get your inflammatory system into balance.
+Medically, we do this by using steroids, such as prednisone or Non-Steroidal Anti-Inflammatory Drugs or "NSAIDs" (e.g., medications in the Motrin® family).
+Unfortunately, both can be fairly toxic.
+In the long run, using diet, nutrition and herbals is a much safer and more effective way to get your inflammatory system into balance.

 A recent study, for example, showed that taking a multivitamin can reduce inflammation with vitamin C and B6 seeming to play the largest role.
-A good multivitamin powder replaces 35 tablets of supplements with one good tasting drink, and makes nutritional support easy.
+A good multivitamin powder such as the Energy Revitalization Drink Mix can replace 35 tablets of supplements with one good tasting drink, making nutritional support easy.
 Many other natural therapies (see below) are also helpful in decreasing inflammation.

 For acute injury, remember the old standbys.
 These have the initials R.I.C.E., which stand for Rest, Ice, Compression and Elevation.
-These are the standard therapies recommended by coaches, trainers, and other professionals to address muscle or joint injuries such as sprains or strains.
-When combined with Traumeel (one of several wonderful products for traumatic injuries that contains arnica), acute injuries heal much more quickly.
+These are the standard therapies recommended by coaches, trainers, and other professionals to address muscle and joint injuries such as sprains and strains.
+When combined with Traumeel (one of several wonderful products for traumatic injuries that contain arnica), acute injuries heal much more quickly.
 Adding another supplement called MSM can help when tissue healing is necessary (e.g., sprains or broken bones).
-A good multivitamin powder can also give overall support for healing as well.
+A good multivitamin powder can also give overall support for healing.

 Inflammation is part of our natural healing process.
-Whenever there is injury, our body puts out “cytokines” in those areas to bring in white blood cells to knock out any infections and bring in other cells to begin the healing process.
+Whenever there is an injury, our body puts out "cytokines" into those areas to bring in white blood cells to knock out any infections and bring in other cells to begin the healing process.
 Because of this, healthy inflammation is a very beneficial tool that our body uses to heal.
 The cells come in, eliminate any infections, fix the problem, and then dissipate.
-When healthy, it is almost always localized and short-term.
+When healthy, this is almost always localized and short-term.

-Inflammation can become unhealthy, however.
-In these situations it is often generalized throughout the body.
-In addition to causing pain and disability, it can also cause premature aging.
-As noted above, anytime you see the letters “-itis” at the end of the word, it tells you that unhealthy inflammation is present.
+Inflammation can become unhealthy, however, when it is excessive.
+In these situations, it is often generalized throughout the body.
+In addition to causing pain and disability, it can cause premature aging.
+As noted above, anytime you see the letters "itis" at the end of a word, it tells you that unhealthy inflammation is present.
 Excess inflammation is very common.
 For example, over 40 million Americans have arthritis.
 The inflammation can then damage the joints, causing deformity.
 Allergic rhinitis, which causes swelling of the nasal passages, is also common, affecting approximately 40 million Americans.
 Gastritis and colitis, which cause abdominal pain, are two other examples.
 Dermatitis, including psoriasis and eczema, are inflammatory illnesses of the skin.
-Even Alzheimer’s disease and heart disease have been associated with increased inflammation.
+Even Alzheimer's disease and heart disease have been associated with increased inflammation.
 Asthma, with its associated bronchitis, is also an inflammatory condition—and one that has doubled in frequency during our lifetime.
 In addressing these allergies and asthma, we sometimes mistakenly focus on the trigger.
 But the trigger is not the main problem because most people don’t have problems when they come in contact with that trigger.
 It is more important to look at the cause of the overall reactivity in each individual.

 We are now beginning to understand why we are so much more prone to inflammation these days than we were in the past.
 As noted above, clues for understanding this can be found by looking at how the modern diet has changed over the last several thousand years.

-As society became more farming-based, our diet included more grains, and cattle were more likely to be grain fed.
-All this resulted in higher levels of the omega 6 pro-inflammatory fats.
-These omega 6 fats stimulated cytokines and inflammation.
+As society became more farming-based, our diet began to include more grains, and cattle were more likely to be grain (instead of grass) fed.
+All this resulted in higher levels of the omega-6 pro-inflammatory fats.
+These omega-6 fats stimulated cytokines and inflammation.
 At this time, inflammation began to increase.
 This problem had been seen once before in recorded history in ancient Egypt.
 This civilization also had the osteoporosis and inflammatory diseases seen today.

 What Does Modern Medicine Do About This?

-Doctors give anti-inflammatories like Motrin and Celebrex, which block conversion of the omega 6 fats to the pro-inflammatory cytokines by blocking the enzyme cyclooxygenase.
+Doctors give anti-inflammatories like Motrin and Celebrex, which block conversion of the omega-6 fats to the pro-inflammatory cytokines by blocking the enzyme cyclooxygenase.
 Unfortunately, these also block your body’s ability to make anti-inflammatory messengers.
-This is one reason why over 16,000 Americans a year die from NSAIDs and ~ 139,000 have had heart attacks or strokes from Vioxx.
-We also use high dose steroids as anti-inflammatories, which used long-term, can be highly toxic.
-Other therapies include new tumor necrosis factor blocking medicines for rheumatoid arthritis that cost $10,000 a year.
-We focus on prescription medications because that’s where the money is—so the pharmaceutical industry makes sure that we learn about them!
+This is one reason why about 50,000 Americans a year die unnecessarily from NSAIDs.
+We also use high dose steroids as anti-inflammatories, which used long term can be highly toxic.
+Other therapies include new tumor necrosis factor blocking medicines for rheumatoid arthritis that cost $20,000 a year.
+We focus on prescription medications because that's where the money is—so the pharmaceutical industry makes sure that we learn about them!

 What Natural Alternatives Do We Have that Are Safer and Effective?

 Does that mean you should only eat things that you hate?
 Of course not.
 You may find that substituting a wide variety of nuts such as peanuts, cashews, walnuts, etc. for chips and sugary snacks actually tastes better.
 Eating more salmon and tuna is not a big deal if you like these.
-If you don’t like them, don’t eat them.
-You can always add fish oil (using one, of course, that is mercury free) instead.
-Take 1/2 to 2 Tbsp daily or 1 softgel 3 times a day.
-When you feel better you may be able to lower the dose.
+If you don’t like them, don't eat them.
+You can always add a unique vectorized fish oil supplement (that is mercury free) to balance inflammation instead.
+Taking 1-2 of these a day can replace 7-14 big fish oil capsules.

 The effects of therapy with diet are not subtle.
-In a study done at the University of Washington, it was found that women who ate 1 or 2 servings of fish a week were 22 percent less likely to have rheumatoid arthritis.
+A study conducted at the University of Washington showed that women who ate 1 or 2 servings of fish a week were 22 percent less likely to have rheumatoid arthritis.
 Those who had more than 2 servings a week were 43 percent less likely.
-Those who had deep fried fish (usually fried in omega 6 fats), however, were more likely to have rheumatoid arthritis.
-In another study done in Scotland, 64 men and women with rheumatoid arthritis were given fish oil.
-They began to feel better in three months.
+Those who had deep fried fish (usually fried in omega-6 fats), however, were more likely to have rheumatoid arthritis.
+In a study conducted in Scotland, 64 men and women with rheumatoid arthritis began to feel better after taking fish oil for three months.
 By one year, they had decreased NSAID medicine use by 40 percent.
-There is also evidence suggesting that fish oil helps heal the joints and may decrease osteoporosis as well.
+There is also evidence suggesting that fish oil helps heal the joints and may decrease osteoporosis.

-In addition to using fish oil, it can be very helpful to use an herbal pain-relief supplement that contains willow bark, boswellia (also known as frankincense), and cherry.
+In addition to taking fish oil, it can be very helpful to take Curamin®, an herbal mix that has been a pain relief miracle.
+It contains a mix of a unique highly absorbed curcumin, Boswellia, DLPA (which makes our own endorphins) and the inflammation melter nattokinase.
 These natural elements can wonderfully decrease both pain and inflammation.

 Jacob Teitelbaum, MD